Abc-Arbitrage/Zebus/README.md

 ```
 And you are set !
 This is all the code you need to send an event from one machine to the other.
 If you want to read more about how the magic happens, have a look at the [wiki](https://github.com/Abc-Arbitrage/Zebus/wiki).

+# Release notes
+We try to stick to the [semantic versioning](http://semver.org/) principles and keep the [release notes](https://github.com/Abc-Arbitrage/Zebus/blob/master/RELEASE_NOTES.md) up to date.

 # Copyright

 Copyright © 2014 Abc Arbitrage Asset Management